A Unified Framework for 3D Point Cloud Visual Grounding: Experiments

 \subsection{Ablation Study}

-In this subsection, we delve into the influence of varying configurations on the performance of 3DRefTr.
-Broadly speaking, due to the streamlined and efficient nature of our method, there is minimal parameter tuning required to achieve optimal performance.
+In this subsection, we delve into the influence of varying configurations on the performance of 3DRefTR.
 The experiments in this subsection are conducted on Scanrefer and metrics adopted for 3DREC and 3DRES performance are Acc@0.25IoU and mIoU, repectively.

-\textbf{Auxiliary Segmentation Head. } Every Transformer layer in the object decoder is connected to a box branch.
-This observation led us to consider the addition of a mask prediction head after each layer of the decoder, serving as an auxiliary head.
-However, the results from Table \ref{tab_auxi} indicate that the presence or absence of an auxiliary head has a negligible impact on the overall performance.
-Consequently, in practical implementations, we opt for a single mask head, primarily considering the training costs.
+Due to space constraints in the main text, we have described additional ablation experiments in the supplementary materials.

 \textbf{Joint Training Scheme. } We explore the impacts of different joint training schemes on task performance.
 Five training schemes were investigated for 3DRefTR: 1) jointly training from scratch, 2) loading the pretrained 3DRES model and jointly training 3DRES and 3DREC, 3) loading the pretrained 3DREC model and jointly training 3DRES and 3DREC, 4) freezing the pretrained 3DREC component and training the Superpoint Mask Branch alone, 5) loading the pretrained 3DREC model and jointly training 3DRES and 3DREC with different learning rates ($2e-4$ and $2e-6$).
-As displayed in Tab. \ref{tab_traing}, The 1st, 2nd, and 3rd scheme cause a suboptimal 3DREC performance and the 4rd scheme showcases the best performance for the 3DREC task, inspiring us to apply a smaller learning rate on the 3DREC components (the 5th scheme) for better trade-off.
+As displayed in Tab. \ref{tab_traing}, The 1st, 2nd, and 3rd scheme bring about significant 3DRES performance gain but cause a slight performance drop on 3DREC.
+This indicates that while 3DREC significantly boosts 3DRES by providing precise localisation cues, the enhancement of 3DREC by 3DRES is more modest.
+The fine-grained visual-language alignment contributed by 3DRES yields smaller gains in 3DREC, which is easily overshadowed by losses incurred from the diverging optimization objectives inherent in each task.
+This inspires us to apply a smaller learning rate on the 3DREC components (the 5th scheme) for better trade-off.
 The 5th scheme with different learning rates for 3DRES and 3DREC demonstrates the most optimal trade-off.

+\textbf{Discussion on 3DRESTR.} To determine the causes of 3DRESTR's suboptimal performance, we systematically carried out step-by-step experiments.
+Table \ref{tab_3drestr} reveals a progressive enhancement in performance as box-regression components were added to 3DRESTR.
+This highlights the substantial improvement that the localization information provided by the 3DREC task contributes to the 3DRES task.
+Specifically, the addition of a single box regression layer (proposal) led to a significant performance boost of +3.4\%.
+Incorporating all seven layers (proposal + multiple) brought performance closer (+12.43\%) to the optimal structure.
+In contrast, the contribution of box positional embedding was more modest (+0.22\%).